Anon-Planet/thgtoa/docs/guide/index.md

 - When you do not mind using a shared Tor circuit for various services.
 For instance, when using various authenticated services.

-**You should however consider not using this method when your aim is just to browse random various unauthenticated websites as you will not benefit from Stream Isolation and this could make correlation attacks easier over time for an adversary between each of your sessions (see [Your Anonymized Tor/VPN traffic][Your Anonymized Tor/VPN traffic:]).
+**You should however consider not using this method when your aim is just to browse random various unauthenticated websites as you will not benefit from Stream Isolation and this could make correlation attacks easier over time for an adversary between each of your sessions (see [Your Anonymized Tor/VPN traffic](#traffic-anonymization)).
 If your goal however is to use the same identity at each session on the same authenticated services, the value of Stream isolation is lessened as you can be correlated through other means.**

 You should also know that Stream Isolation is not necessarily configured by default on Whonix Workstation.
 It is only pre-configured for some applications (including Tor Browser).